dfelinto/blender-manual/manual/compositing/types/matte/cryptomatte.rst

 ==========

 Source
-   The source of the cryptomatte data.
+   The source of the Cryptomatte data.

    Render
       Use Cryptomatte data that are stored as part of the render.